timsilber/recipe_japanese-curry/README.md

 The curry lasts for a week in the fridge, and will usually improve in taste over the first couple of days.

-Your curry will usually lose thickness as it ages.
-To account for this, I like to reheat in a pot over low heat on the stove, which helps adjust the thickness of the curry to your liking.
+Your curry will lose thickness as it ages.
+To account for this, I reheat the curry in a pot over low heat on the stove, which helps adjust the thickness of the curry.
 Stir intermittently and optionally add a splash of water to prevent scorching.

-The microwave will also work fine, but I'd skip the splash of water.
+The microwave will also work fine, but I'd skip the splash of water there